sonic-net/sonic-mgmt/docs/testplan/Distributed-VoQ-Arch-test-plan.md

 * Verify that packets can be sent from local and remote linecards to learned address.
 * Repeat with IPv4, IPv6, dual-stack.

-#### Test Case 8.
+#### Test Case 7.
 ARP Request/Reply - Mac change
 ##### Test Objective
 Verify tables, databases, and kernel routes are correctly updated when the MAC address of a neighbor changes and is updated via request/reply exchange.
 ##### Test Steps
 * Change the MAC address on a remote host that is already present in the ARP table.
 * Without clearing the entry in the DUT, allow the existing entry to time out and the new reply to have the new MAC address.
 * On local linecard:
-    * Verify table entries in local ASIC, APP, and host arp table are updated with new MAC.
+    * Verify table entries in local ASIC, APP, and host ARP table are updated with new MAC.
 * On supervisor card:
     * Verify Chassis App DB entry is correct for with the updated MAC address.
 * On remote linecards: